aaron-grau/curic/react/readings/flux_redux.md

 objects instead of mutating previous state.
 Read [more][pure-functions] about what makes a function pure.

-By now you should be able to trace the flow of data in a Redux application.

 ![redux-loop]

 **NB**: Middleware is an ecosystem of utilities that augments the functionality of `dispatch()`.
 Among other things, it allows for asynchronous requests in a Redux application.

+We'll learn more about each part in the Redux loop.

 [redux-loop]:https://camo.githubusercontent.com/e7921fdb62c3bab89005e090677a6cd07aceaa8c/68747470733a2f2f7062732e7477696d672e636f6d2f6d656469612f434e50336b5953577741455672544a2e6a70673a6c61726765
 [pure-functions]: https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976#.lfv7bgqco